 Talking Drums RestaurantThe location still bears traces of its former life as a Chinese restaurant, but Talking Drums is devoted to the varied cuisine of Africa.
-One co-owner, Alex, is manning the front and eager to explain the many exotic choices on the menu—from fufu to moin moin—while the other, Toyin, is working the kitchen to produce the authentic and tasty entrées themselves.
+One co-owner, Alex, mans the front and is always eager to explain the many exotic choices on the menu, from fufu to moin moin.
+The other, Toyin, works the kitchen to produce the authentic and tasty entrées themselves.
 Visit the in-house market for all of your West African and Carribbean shopping needs.
 (Alibi Staff, October 4, 2012)

 Jambo CaféOwner/chef Ahmed Obo was born on the island of Lamu off the coast of Kenya, among the culinary traditions of Africa, Arabia and India.
 His food reflects the Lamu style of culinary fusion.
 It’s designed to be interesting and different but doesn’t attempt to force anyone too far from their comfort zone.
-The ingredients, including a host of local meats and veggies, is priced unusually low for a restaurant dealing in clean, local food.
-Try the marinated tilapia, served with red chile-and-coconut-infused basmati rice, sautéed spinach and a dried-fruit-and-ginger chutney.
+The ingredients, including a host of local meats and veggies, are priced unusually low for a restaurant dealing in clean, local food.
+Try the marinated tilapia, served with red chile-and-coconut-infused basmati rice, sautéed spinach, and a dried fruit and ginger chutney.
 (Alibi Staff, January 31, 2012)

 NEWSLETTERS Great Alibi stories, events and deals delivered to your inbox each week.
 No fooling!

 Together and Apart: An Albuquerque Urban Journey Through Dance at Keshet Center for the Arts

 Dancer Silva Laukkanen explores how environment impacts choreography.

 Toughest Monster Trucks at Santa Ana Star Center